UP Gaurav Samman

 UP Gaurav Samman or Uttar Pradesh Gaurav Samman is a civilian award presented by the Government of Uttar Pradesh, India.
-It recognizes individuals who have made significant contributions in various fields, including arts, culture, literature, education, science, technology, sports, and social service.
-The award is aimed at honoring excellence and promoting the cultural, intellectual, and economic development of the state and the nation.

-Currently one of the top civilian honors in India, the recipients are awarded a citation, a state emblem made in brass and a cash prize.
-There have been two recipients of the award so far.
-Naveen Tewari, Founder and CEO of InMobi and Dr Ritu Karidhal Srivastava, a senior ISRO scientist, were the first two recipients of the honor.
+The recipients are awarded a citation, a state emblem made in brass and a cash prize.

 History

-The UP Gaurav Samman was instituted to acknowledge the remarkable achievements of individuals who have either originated from or have significant ties to Uttar Pradesh.
-The award is seen as a symbol of pride for the state, emphasizing its rich cultural heritage and its contribution to the nation in various fields.
-It would replace Yash Bharati Samman as the highest civilian honor of the Government of Uttar Pradesh.

 The award was announced in 2021 and entries were sought for 2022-23 year.
 However, no honors were given that year.
 Entries were sought again for the 2023-24 year with November 2023 as the deadline for the nominations.
 Naveen Tewari and Dr. Ritu Karidhal were honored with Gaurav Samman on Uttar Pradesh Divas, also known as the Uttar Pradesh Day, observed on the 24th January and the awards were presented by the Chief Minister of the state, Yogi Adityanath.
-The awardees received a citation, a state emblem made in brass and a cash prize of INR 11 lakhs (US$ 13,000) each.
+The awardees received a citation, a state emblem made in brass and a cash prize of ₹ 11 lakhs (US$ 13,000) each.

 Award categories

-The UP Gaurav Samman is awarded in a variety of categories, including:
+The UP Gaurav Samman is awarded in following categories: